 With a starting price of $2.5 million and a gorgeous new body, the divine Chiron outdoes its predecessor in every conceivable way.
 While the Bugatti Veyron redefined what an automobile could do, the Chiron laughs at those who said the Veyron was the last of its kind, pushing the boundaries of performance even further into the stratosphere.

-The supercar’s monstrous specs are made possible by its reworked quad-turbocharged 8.0-liter W16, which now produces 1,500 hp and a monstrous 1,180 lb-ft.
-60 mph is dealt with in a rather quick 2.5 seconds on the way to the Chiron’s top speed, which is limited to 261 mph.
-It’s still not the fastest car in the world — the title belongs the Hennessey Venom GT — but cars like these aren’t just about speed; they’re about making statements.
+The supercar’s monstrous specs are made possible by its reworked quad-turbocharged 8.0-liter W16, which now produces 1,500hp and a monstrous 1,180 lb-ft.
+Sixty mph is dealt with in a rather quick 2.5 seconds on the way to the Chiron’s top speed, which is limited to 261 mph.
+It’s still not the fastest car in the world — that title belongs the Hennessey Venom GT — but cars like these aren’t just about speed; they’re about making statements.
 We think you’ll agree this Bugatti makes a very strong statement indeed.

 You can buy a lot with $2 million — a really nice house, about 80 Mazda MX-5’s, or the Swedish “megacar” shown above.
 A logical thinker could probably think of a better way to spend your life savings, but megacars don’t give a damn about logic.
 Because they’re mega.
 And after reading what the car is capable of, $2 million might actually be a steal.

 Just six examples of the speedy Swede were built, and each one was sold quite quickly.
-Keep an eye out on Craigslist though, you never know.
+Keep an eye out on Craigslist — you never know.

 Why just an estimate?
 Apparently, the brand can’t find a road long enough.